vegetarian student meals person cooking - vegetarian student recipes

 Beans and cheese on toast

 Budget veggie meals don’t get easier than this.
-Plus, beans and cheese on toast is one many veggies and students, in general, swear by.
+Plus, beans and cheese on toast is one many veggies, vegans and students, in general, swear by.
 Beans and cheese on toast are one of those quick and easy vegetarian meals you simply must have on those busier days.
 It’s a source of protein too for a quick pick-me-up, so while it looks easy, it’s going to be a staple in your vegetarian student meals list.
 It’s also super cheap to make too.

 Ingredients

-- Cheese (cheddar or vegan cheese alternative)
+2. Cheese (cheddar, nutritional yeast or vegan cheese alternative)

 Chocolate overnight oats

-Another of our quick vegetarian recipes containing oats we can’t miss off.
+Another of our quick vegetarian breakfast recipes containing oats we can’t miss off.
 If you love chocolate and want to incorporate more of it into your vegetarian student recipes, here’s what you need to do.

 Ingredients

-- Soya or coconut yoghurt (or Greek yoghurt)
+2. 2tbsp soya or coconut yoghurt (or Greek yoghurt)

-- Plant-based milk of choice
+3. 100ml plant-based milk of choice

-- Fruits to top (optional)
+5. Small handful fruit to top (optional)

-- Chocolate spread or vegan alternative (optional)
+6. heaped teaspoon chocolate spread or vegan alternative (optional)

 Approximate calories: 300-400.